 Meta Description Best Practices

 What is a Meta Description?
 The meta description is a short description that you see in SERP’s below your page title.
 They are useful in helping users understand the content of your page.
-They don’t influence rankings of the page but acts as a sales pitch to capture the interest of the user and encourages them to click through to the page from the SERP.
+They don’t influence the rankings of the page but acts as a sales pitch to capture the interest of the user and encourages them to click through to the page from the SERP.

 - Keep the length of the meta description to about 160 characters in length including spaces.

 - Your meta descriptions must be unique across your site pages.

 - Set yourself apart on the SERPs by adding information such as offers, free shipping, etc. They influence click-through rates.